-Of course our tins were used as decoration!
+Of course, our tins were used as a decoration!
 They have been thoughtfully designed to be displayed and cherished.
 Not surprisingly, many people reported using their tins as decoration around the holiday seasons.
 We expected to hear this; our DeLuxe® Fruitcake is a Christmas staple.

 Storing Money - 4%